What We are Doing

 Measuring Temperature and Muscle Contraction in Custom Orthotic Devices

-One of the standards of care for treating upper limb injuries is to prescribe a removable splint or orthosis, which would allow fractures and other soft tissues to heal and decrease pain and inflammation.
+One of the standards of care for treating upper limb injuries is to prescribe a removable splint or orthosis, which helps fractures and other soft tissues to heal and decrease pain and inflammation.
+A multidisciplinary team is working with clinical partners at the Hand and Upper Limb Centre (located at St. Joseph’s Health Care), patient partners, and the FHS MSK-IF to develop a wearable device that measures splint adherence through temperature and surface electromyography (sEMG) to understand the relationship between splinting (immobilization) and tissue healing and other important outcomes.

 Completed Projects